 The planetarium is located right next door to the Biodome and features two amazing theaters that will thrill space enthusiasts, in particular.
 Audience members can make themselves comfortable in the theaters’ reclining seats or beanbag chairs.

 7. La Ronde

 La Ronde is an amusement park located on a small island close to downtown Montreal.
 The park features the famous roller coaster, Slingshot, and also the Vampire, which travels up to 50 miles per hour in reverse.
 There are appropriate rides for children of all ages.

 A peaceful bicycle ride along the Lachine Canal up to Mont Royal is fun for teenage children and young adults.
 If your child is too young for bike riding, perhaps he or she can join in on the fun with the help of ride-on toy!
 Mont Royal is a small mountain with lovely views of the city, as well as access to Beaver Lake and Mount Joseph Oratory.

 While you may not be able to get to all eight of these incredible locations within one stay with kids in Montreal, making it to a handful will certainly enrich your vacation and make the journey unforgettable for your children.

 Thanks Samara for this informative blog – there certainly seems to be plenty to do with kids in Montreal.
+Add a stopover on your flight route to visit this area by using multi-destination flight search tool AirWander.
 Canada is such a welcoming country, we recently had a great time at Clifton Hill, Niagara Falls.

 Additional image attributions all creative commons: Pixabay; storem (Flickr) [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons